 Things To Do In Cambridge, MA

 SEE: Harvard Museum of Natural History.
 Harvard maintains 9 museums, but one of the best is the Harvard Museum of Natural History with an exhibit formerly considered a Wonder of the World.
 In the late 1800s, German glassmaker Leopold Blashka (and later his son) created incredibly lifelike flora and fauna for the then-named Harvard Botanical Museum (now the Harvard University Herbaria).
 Used by professors to teach Botany, a shipment of these models was held up in customs as authorities were convinced that they were live plant matter.
 Preserved in hip-level glass cases, these fragile works of art are indistinguishable from the real things and are truly breathtaking.
-They will be even more so in a new gallery opening in May 2016.

 But that’s not all this marvelous museum, which would be endorsed heartily by Indiana Jones if he were a real person, has on offer.
 A large Komodo Dragon model lays next to a reproduction of a Pigmy Human skeleton, there’s an actual Dodo Bird skeleton, real Hissing Cockroaches, 300 mounted Hummingbirds of every kind, boards of mounted insects that wouldn’t look out of place in an art museum, a 4.5 billion year old meteorite you can touch, an incredibly diverse rock and minerals display, and thousands of other natural specimens.